Online Gambling in

 Betting on high school and youth sporting events is prohibited, however, likewise e-Sports.

-Indiana online sports betting has grown steadily since going live in October 2019 and is now home to some of the biggest US sportsbooks including FanDuel, DraftKings, and PointsBet.
+But since going live in October 2019, Indiana online sports betting has grown steadily and is now home to some of the biggest US sportsbooks including FanDuel, DraftKings, and PointsBet.

 Indiana launched legal retail sports betting in September 2019.
 The Hoosier State has fourteen brick-and-mortar locations where you can bet in-person.